2020-Spring-UIUC-LING490/2020-Spring-UIUC-LING490.github.io/goals.md

 * Implementation of finite-state morphological analyzer / generator
   * Read and understand a reference grammar of a language
   * Implement the lexicon and rules of the language as an FST
+  * Verify and test the coverage of the FST

 * Machine learning of morphology
   * SIGMORPHON and current research